SV-Engineer/c-learning/README.md

 # c-learning
 This repository is used to create a personal reference of more advanced C concepts; starting from the base axioms.
+The tutorials below assume basic knowledge of git.
+Please refer to a git tutorial via youtube or the official [git documentation](https://docs.github.com/en/get-started/quickstart).

 # Getting Started
 ## Compiler Installation for Windows 10